|Revision Date||January 15, 2019|

 - Subject line should indicate: MOU-Name of other Party-effective date (e.g. MOU-Big Brothers Big Sisters- 9/1/18)

-- COS will note the staff who submits the completed MOU as the POC, unless indicated differently in the email.
+- Contract Oversight and Support will note the staff who submits the completed MOU as the POC, unless indicated differently in the email.

 - Tracking MOUs: The Point of Contact is responsible for keeping a copy of the executed MOU, and ensuring the program area is tracking the MOU.